 Notice that this example doesn’t include information about how long the discount code will last.
 That’s a missed opportunity and including that information could help you generate more sales from that particular message.
 Another brand, Naturalizer, took a different approach and made sure to communicate that the code will only last for a specific time.

-Another good thing about offering discount codes this way is that it gives you another reason to contact those subscribers who don’t take action within the first days from their subscription.
+Another good thing about offering discount codes this way is that it gives you another reason to contact those subscribers who don’t take action within the first days of their subscription.
 This is exactly what MVMT does with this reminder-type of email that’s sent before the customer’s discount code expires.

 Provided that you’re able to dynamically segment out those who’ve already converted and bought from your site, this two-message sequence can help you generate a significant amount of revenue and only needs a one-off investment.